stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

      ------------- PSyData -------------------------
     20201120203040.286+1100:INFO : Min/max perturbation =   0.00000000E+00  0.41618197E+04

-Note that this error is only printed in the first time step, since after the first modification the modified value is not changed again.
+Note that this error is only printed in the first time step.
+After the first modification the modified value is not changed again in the application, so no change to the read-only field is detected.

 ### NAN Verification
 This library verifies that all input- and output-parameters of a kernel are